How to Use Customer Testimonials to Generate 62% More Revenue From Every Customer, Every Visit

 Third-party review sites like Yelp are 81% more trustworthy than brand-owned channels, according to consumers.

 Plain and simple, influencer marketing works.
+(Just ask Spellbinders, who built an influencer marketing strategy within 6 months that grew their brand awareness 167%.)
 According to AdWeek, marketers say the most valuable aspect of an influencer marketing campaign is:

 - 87% –– creating authentic content about their brand